BrainMaestro/packagehub/README.md

 To add support for a new package manager

 1. Add a new [config](src/config.js) entry with the relevant details.
+The registry in the config should be one of the supported ones in [Libraries.io](https://libraries.io/)
-2. Add a new [parser](src/parser.js) if the package manager dependencies are not specified in JSON.
+2. Add a new [parser](src/parser.js) if the package manager dependencies are not specified in one of the already existing formats (JSON, TOML, etc.).
-3. Add a new [registry](src/registry.js) function to retrieve extra details of the package.
-This function should provide `latest-version`, `description`, and `repository` as arguments to the callback.

 ### Appreciation
 Thanks to [Libraries.io](https://libraries.io/) for providing an excellent api with returns just the right amount of data to make this extension useful without being wasteful.